Eukaryotic cell biology

 Overall Course Objectives

-The students will obtain advanced knowledge on how eukaryotic cells work at the molecular level providing them with a global view of the different layers of complexity displayed by living cells, which is necessary to understand human disease, to design disease models and to develop improved industrial cell factories.
+The students will obtain advanced knowledge on how eukaryotic cells work at the molecular level providing them with a global view of the regulatory principles that controls the different layers of complexity displayed by living cells, which is necessary to understand human disease, to design disease models and to develop improved industrial cell factories.

 See course description in Danish